-- OCS foundation installation resumed at the end of September in Segment 2 and will continue in Segment 2 for the next few months. - OCS cantilever arm installation and bracket setting continued in Segment (S) 2 Work Area (WA) 5 and S2WA4. - OCS wire installation continued in S2WA5. - Potholing at proposed OCS locations and utility locations continued in Segments 1, 2, 3, and 4 in advance of foundation installation.
+- OCS foundation installation continued in Segment 2. - Fabrication of cantilevers and brackets continued at the Contractor's South San Francisco warehouse. - OCS poles and cantilever arm installation and bracket setting continued in Segment (S) 2 Work Area (WA) 5 and S2WA4. - Potholing at proposed OCS locations and utility locations continued in Segments 1, 2, 3, and 4 in advance of foundation installation.
 BBII and PCEP also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and began designing solutions for those conflicts that cannot be avoided.
-The conflicts must be resolved before the installation of foundations at those locations. - Relocation of signal cables found in conflict with planned OCS foundations continued as conflicts are identified. - Continued construction at TPS-2 and installed main transformers for the substation. - Continued ductbank and foundation installation in Segment 2 for signal and wayside power cube units. - Began site preparation and utility relocation at TPS-1.
-Site work and ductbank installation will occur next month. - Continued progression of the OCS design with BBII in all segments, which included review of Design Change Notices (DCN) for conflicts found in the field during potholing. - Continued design review coordination with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design in Segments 2 and 4, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII.
-Reviewed designs for three grade crossings as typical designs.
-Continued weekly coordination meetings on signal design as the team defines the parameters of grade crossing design moving forward.
+The conflicts must be resolved before the installation of foundations at those locations. - Relocation of signal cables found in conflict with planned OCS foundations continued as conflicts are identified. - Performed ductbank, transformer secondary containment wall, storm drain, and pull box installation at TPS-2. - Performed site work, ductbank installation, and transformer foundation work at TPS-1. - Continued ductbank and foundation installation in Segment 2 for signal and wayside power cube units. - Began ductbank installation in Segment 4 at Auzerais Avenue in preparation for signal house installation. - Continued progression of the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations. - Continued design review coordination with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design in Segments 2 and 4, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII.

-- Met with UPRR to present updated typical designs for the grade crossings.
-The technical team along with the contractor will prepare follow up information requested by the UPRR. - Received Traction Power Facilities DCN for review. - Received S2 & S4 bridge attachments DCN for review. - Reviewed and approved frequency rotation in association with Consistent Warning Time (CWT) design. - The PCEP team and BBII continued to work through Site Specific Work Plans (SSWP) for upcoming field work. - Continued tree pruning and removals in Segment 3. - Reviewed 30% TPS interconnection design for TPS-1 and TPS-2 and continued coordination with VTA on TPS interconnection design for TPS-2.
-Final location for the interconnection pole at TPS-2 has been received and will be reviewed by the project team. - The PCEP team continues to work with PG&E for the finalization of protection scheme studies.
-PG&E and the JPB completed the negotiation of Supplemental Agreement Number 4.
+- Continued coordination with UPRR on grade crossing designs and prepared requested follow-up information. - Reviewed and approved TPS-2 Issued for Construction (IFC) Plans. - Reviewed and approved PS-7 IFC Plans. - Received 95% Traction Power Facilities Plans Segments 1 and 3 for review. - Received 95% Bridge Screening and OCS Attachments Segments 1 and 3 for review. - The PCEP team and BBII continued to work through Site Specific Work Plans (SSWP) for upcoming field work. - Continued tree pruning and removals in Segment 3. - Reviewed final location for interconnection pole at TPS-2 and continued coordination with VTA. - The PCEP team continues to work with PG&E for the finalization of protection scheme studies. - Continue monitoring of PG&E progress on interim power construction.
+PG&E has schedule cutover for their construction in November.